 What does that mean?
 One, an organization and management must hire well.
 Too often, the wrong people board the bus.

 Great managers, then, must be every organization's priority.
-The organization must have systems in place (funding with meat in it) to provide development opportunities for managers and collaborators.
+The organization must have systems in place (funding with meat in it) to provide development opportunities for managers and contributors.

-Here are some management tips to improve employee engagement with team building, strategy, and providing opportunities for collaborators to grow and succeed:
+Here are some management tips to improve employee engagement with team building, strategy, and providing opportunities for employees to grow and succeed: